 My parents divorced when I was 5 years old.
 I remember my friend’s parents were divorced and she would tell me about it, but I always knew that wouldn’t be me.
 My little 5 year-old world was in perfect formation and as hard as concrete.
-How nice it was be to be that naive.

 Until my parents split later that next year.

 Issues ensued with the split and 5, 6, 7, 8, year old me had some pretty tough situations.
 This is when music became my pillar.
 It stablized me and provided a channel for my emotions.
 It was always there for me and it never left.
 It was my distraction and safety.

 We did not have a lot of money and often times our entertainment came in the form of renting movies from Blockbuster.
 Every now and then Blockbuster would have a sale with all their previously used VHS.
 My mom would pick out movies and buy them for me, usually for $5 or less.
 She knew I loved music and she purchased a Reba concert on VHS.

 Now this was not sitcom or even modern Reba.
 This was early 90’s Reba with red hair ratted to the ceiling, fringe, and too many costume changes to count.
 To say the least, I was mesmorized.

 I watched that VHS so many times.
 Recently, I found the same program on Youtube and I still have it memorized.
 So when I say that I am a life long Reba fan, I ain’t jokin’ ya’ll.